 That was one of the last times I saw Karen alive.
 She died the next winter in a freak ice climbing accident in the Canadian Rockies.
 Now whenever I see a meteor cut through the night I think of her and that night – camping in our home mountains, taking in the absolute wonder of nature’s little light show peformed seemingly just for us.
 The meteors that shine the brightest never last as long as you’d like.

 How to watch the Perseid Meteors in Whistler

 Know the Peak.
-Meteors are generally best viewed after midnight but In 2012 the early August full moon is going to interfere with the shower a bit (it lights up the sky making some meteors harder to see) so it’s worth taking a look earlier in the evening as well.
-The peak this year is supposed to be pre-dawn on Aug 10 but the moon will rise later on August 11 and 12 so those might be the days to get the best look if you don’t want to stay up all night.
+Meteors are generally best viewed after midnight but in 2017 the early August full moon is going to interfere with the shower a bit (it lights up the sky making some meteors harder to see) so it’s worth taking a look earlier in the evening as well.
+The peak this year is supposed to be on August 12, probably best in the predawn hours of August 12.
+Check out this guide to the Perseid meteor shower from Space.com for details.

 Know the Weather.
 If it’s cloudy, you’re not going to see much.

 Find the Darkness.
 Light Pollution can really defeat a meteor shower.
 This is why the backcountry is the ideal viewing area but in the valley try heading out to Rainbow Park or Lost Lake Park.
 Anywhere with no streetlights, cars, houses etc is where you want to be.

 Dress warm.
 You may be laying there a while.
 A reclining lawn chair won’t hurt either.